Jeep Renegade 4xe plug-in hybrid performance, top speed & engine

-While the Renegade is a comfortable car to travel in, it's not terribly engaging from the driver's perspective due to a lack of detailed feedback in the steering and average body control.
-There's also not as much grip through corners as we'd like, although that is more due to the all-season tyres fitted, which are a necessary trade-off to ensure the retention of the Renegade's trademark off-road ability.
+While the Renegade is a comfortable car to travel in, it could be more engaging from the driver's perspective due to a lack of detailed feedback in the steering and average body control.
+There's also less grip through corners than we'd like, although that is more due to the all-season tyres fitted, which are a necessary trade-off to ensure the retention of the Renegade's trademark off-road ability.

 In This Review